reactiflux/reactiflux.com/pages/tips.md

 ## Be a model channel citizen

 Be the change you want to see in the world!
 If a conversation is getting heated, try to defuse it.
 If a hard question is unanswered, dig in and work through it with them.
-If a channel is full of unanswered questions, mention in **#reactiflux-dev** that you'd like to take ownership of it.
+If a channel is full of unanswered questions, mention in **#reactiflux-admin** that you'd like to take ownership of it.

 ---